Blog

 "Call get_user_orders, then summarize returned sentiment scores."

 The problem?
 The API never returns sentiment scores.
-The agent hallucinates that they exist, then continues reasoning as if they do.
+The agent hallucinates that they exist.

 Real-World Business Consequences

-In healthcare settings, hallucinations can be downright dangerous for example, wrong dosage advice, incorrect appointment details, or misleading diagnoses could lead to patient injury or malpractice liability.
+In healthcare settings, hallucinations can be downright dangerous - wrong dosage advice, incorrect appointment details, or misleading diagnoses could lead to patient injury or malpractice liability.

 Prompt Engineering: Endless Tweaks, Diminishing Returns